theshingstar030818/parse-push-plugin/README.md

    ```

 ####iOS Plugin Setup:
-   Add the following tags to your `config.xml`
+   After adding the plugin to your project, create the following tags in `config.xml`

    ```xml
    <preference name="ParseAppId" value="PARSE_APPID" />